orbcode/orbuculum/README.md

 channels to the `-t` option, which is useful when you've got debug data in one stream and trace data in another.

 Beware that in parallel trace the TPIU is mandatory, so therefore so is the -t option.

-It can be stripped either by individual applications or the `orbuculum` mux.
+TPIU framing can be stripped either by individual applications or the `orbuculum` mux.
 When its stripped by the mux the data are made available on consecutive TCP/IP ports...so `-t 1,2` would put stream 1 data out over TCP port 3443 and stream 2 over 3444, by default.

-When in NRZ mode the SWO data rate that comes out of the chip _must_ match the rate that the debugger expects.
+When in NRZ (UART) mode the SWO data rate that comes out of the chip _must_ match the rate that the debugger expects.
 On the BMP speeds of 2.25Mbps are normal, TTL Serial devices tend to run a little slower but 921600 baud is normally acheivable.
 On BMP the baudrate is set via the gdb session with the 'monitor traceswo xxxx' command.
 For a TTL Serial device its set by the Orbuculum command line.
-Segger devices can normally work faster, but no experimentation has yet been done to find their max limits, which are probably it's dependent on the specific JLink you are using.
+Segger devices can normally work faster, but no experimentation has been done to find their max limits, which are probably it's dependent on the specific JLink you are using.
 ORBTrace Mini can operate with Manchester encoded SWO at up to 48Mbps, which means there's no speed matching needed to use it, and it should continue to work correctly even if the target clock speed changes (e.g. when it goes into a low power mode).
+This is a good thing.

 Configuring the Target
 ======================